 Free audio for the blind

-Office of Readings for 5th Saturday of Easter
+Office of Readings for Thursday of week 33

 Full page including sources and copyrights

 Copyright © 1996-2016 Universalis Publishing Limited: see www.universalis.com.
 Scripture readings from the Jerusalem Bible are published and copyright © 1966, 1967 and 1968 by Darton, Longman & Todd, Ltd and Doubleday, a division of Random House, Inc, and used by permission of the publishers.